plotfi/swift-httpd/README.md

 # swift-httpd

+To build use SPM by running `swift build`

-A small http server written in Swift and C++ using raw Berkeley Sockets and std::threads.
+This Swift http server uses raw sockets and async/await.